noahsamoa/dialogue-box/README.md

 # Game Dialogue Component with Dark/Light Mode Toggle

-This project is a modular dialogue box featuring a poem by George Eliot with a dynamic text generation effect.
-Additionally, it includes a toggle switch for dark and light modes for a personalized reading experience, a few fonts to choose the aesthetic, and proper little CSS animation.
+This project is a modular dialogue box, featuring a poem by George Eliot.
+It contains a dynamic text generation effect, a toggle switch for dark and light modes for a personalized reading experience, a few fonts to choose the aesthetic, and a CSS animation for the duration of the text generation.

 ## Features

-- Engaging text generation effect.
+- Text generation effect
-- Dark/Light mode toggle for improved readability.
+- Dark/Light mode toggle for improved readability
-- Font selection dropdown for a personalized touch.
+- Font selection dropdown

 ## Usage

 1. Clone or download the repository.
 2. Open the `index.html` file in a web browser.
 3. Interact with the dialogue box, and enjoy.
-4. Toggle between dark and light modes using the "Toggle Light Mode" button.
+4. Toggle between dark and light modes using the "Toggle <TIME> Mode" button.
 5. Customize the font by selecting options from the dropdown.

 ![Screencap](https://i.imgur.com/hepFTVX.png)

 ## Customization

-Feel free to customize the project further:

 - **Poem Content**: Modify the `excerptPoem` and `restPoem` variables in the script.js to showcase different poems or texts.